dmartincc/kattumaram.github.io/index_en.md

 Minimum 1 hour and 2 people, maximum 9 people.
 It is necessary to be in good shape.

-Price of the ride: 40€ person and hour.
+Price of the ride: 40€ per person and hour.

 <a href="https://socialmedia638083.typeform.com/to/YcuDK5zW">
   <button type="button" class="btn btn-dark">